barionleg/ANTs_wiki/Compiling-ANTs-on-Windows-10.md

+**Note**: These instructions may be out of date.
+Native Windows binaries are available on the [ANTs Releases page](https://github.com/ANTsX/ANTs/releases).

 These instructions require the Linux subsystem, which requires the Windows 10 anniversary update (Aug 2016).
 You may need to disable some antivirus software for some parts of the install.

 ## Enable the Linux subsystem on Windows 10